pootsbook/elmbark.com/_posts/2016-03-16-mainstream-elm-user-focused-design.md

 This is easily the best talk currently available for grasping the essence of Elm.
 It was delivered by Elm creator Evan Czaplicki as the closing keynote for the Curry On conference in Prague on Tuesday, 7th July 2015.

-I thought it would be useful to have a written record for easy reference so I got it transcribed and am sharing it here on the blog.
-I managed to grab some screenshots in absence of slides and have included code where necessary to adequately reflect the context.
-Any headings or emphasis mine, purely to aid the reader.

-*Transcription is never perfect.
-If you spot any inaccuracies you can open a [Pull Request](https://github.com/pootsbook/elmbark.com/blob/gh-pages/_posts/2016-03-16-mainstream-elm-user-focused-design.md) with a correction.
-I have given the transcription a once over to remove verbal tics and ensure general faithfulness.*

 <hr>

 ## Video